Northeast Intelligence Network

 Mr Bennett was sentenced to 10 months in jail by a parliamentary committee after he pushed Patrick Chinamasa, the Justice Minister, during a heated debate in which the minister branded Mr Bennett's family "murderers and thieves".

-Although the law forbids convicted criminals from standing in a general election, an official in the Attorney-General's office said Mr Bennett had not been convicted by a criminal court.
+although the law forbids convicted criminals from standing in a general election, an official in the attorney-General's office said Mr Bennett had not been convicted by a criminal court.

 He agreed to seek re-election at the invitation of Morgan Tsvangirai, the president of the MDC.
 The regime's determination to defeat him threatens to turn his Chimanimani district, in the east of Zimbabwe, into one of the most violent battlegrounds of the campaign.

 One constituent, Tendai Dhliwayo, said: "He has been unfairly treated.
-It is our duty now to prove Zanu-PF wrong by retaining him."
-Another supporter, Mary Sibanda, said: "We have started campaigning for Bennett.
+It is our duty now to prove Zanu-PF wrong by retaining him." another supporter, Mary Sibanda, said: "We have started campaigning for Bennett.
 Even if he is in prison he will win hands down."

 Mr Bennett's wife, Heather, told The Telegraph: "Many of the people Roy represents feel responsible for the trouble he has endured since becoming an MP.
 They feel that it was they who convinced him to give up farming, so it is their fault that he is suffering."

-Mr Bennett's imprisonment sparked international condemnation and protests at home, with "Free Roy'' slogans appearing across Zimbabwe.
-A website dedicated to freeing the MP received more than 1,000 hits on its launch day.
+Mr Bennett's imprisonment sparked international condemnation and protests at home, with "Free Roy'' slogans appearing across Zimbabwe. a website dedicated to freeing the MP received more than 1,000 hits on its launch day.

 When he was sent to the chain gang, anti-Mugabe supporters lined up for days to cheer and sing to him, whereupon the guards made him clean the lavatories instead.
 Eddie Cross, a senior MDC official, said: "Roy speaks and thinks in Shona and was greeted as a hero in Harare Central.
 He was a focus of anti-government and anti-Zanu-PF sentiment.
 He was a complete embarrassment and problem because the prisoners treated him as a hero."